 Odin aka Odie

-Coat: Gray Tabby
+Coat: Gray Tabby and very soft

 Breed: Domestic Short Hair (aka cat mutt)